scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 You likely have a package manager for your operating system, such as Homebrew, apt-get, or yum.
 Use conda for your Python packages and your operating system's package manager for applications (web browsers, text editors, etc.).\*

-(\* I'm doing conda a disservice by describing conda as a Python package manager, though [it does much more](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/#Myth-#2:-Conda-is-a-Python-package-manager), for the sake of keeping this simple.)
+(\* We're doing conda a disservice by describing conda as a Python package manager, though [it does much more](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/#Myth-#2:-Conda-is-a-Python-package-manager), for the sake of keeping this description simple.)

 </details>

 <details markdown="1"><summary><h1>What is "mamba"?</h1></summary>

-We recommend using `mamba`, which is a drop-in replacement for `conda` that is many times faster.
+We recommend using `mamba`, which is a drop-in replacement for `conda` that is many times faster (in the "solving environment" step).
 You particularly notice it when a package has many dependencies or complex version constraints on its dependencies.

-In fact, the conda developers are [incorporating mamba into conda](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community), though at the time of this writing, that integration is still experimental.
+In fact, the conda developers are [incorporating mamba into conda](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community).
+At the time of this writing, however, that integration is still experimental.
 These instructions will describe how to use `mamba` directly.

 </details>

 <details markdown="1"><summary><h1>Where will the files go?</h1></summary>

-The entire Python distribution, with all packages and the shared libraries that support them, will go in a new directory, most likely in your home directory and named `mambaforge`.
+The entire Python distribution, with all packages and the binary shared libraries that support them, will go into a new directory, most likely in your home directory and named `mambaforge`.
 All of the files in it are installed with your own user permissions (i.e. not superuser/`sudo`).

 <details markdown="1"><summary><h2>How to get rid of them if you change your mind</h2></summary>